-Signature of Owner
+Signature of Owner: We a Jonana

 Part E: Certification.

 You must sign your application, certifying that it and any additional materials are accurate and do not contain any misrepresentations or omissions.
 An unsigned variance application will not be considered.
 You also must get the application notarized by a certified notary.